-Status: Select the current status of the item (You can define your workflow inside the Workspace Settings).
+Status: Select the current status of the item ( statuses workflow can be defined in the Workspace Settings).

-Release: Assign a release for the item, which will determine the time cadence in which this item will be ready.
+Release: Assign a release for the item, which will determine the time cadence in which this item will be developed.

 Sprint: Assign the sprint in which this item will be worked on.